 This walking tour in Jerusalem takes 2 hours.
 Really.
-If you attempt this tour at your own, print out the maps in this tour at least.
-If you take Wim the guide with you, then this tour will not take 2 hours, but much longer.
-But then you see much more then what’s mentioned in this walking tour, not to forget the home made lemonades, ice creams, cakes, sweets, extra ordinary shopping, cheap and amazing clothes and antiques, strange people, amazing buildings, peeking in a typical Jerusalem household and in their apartments, etc.
+If you attempt this tour at your own, print out the maps in this tour at least. try to get home made lemonades, ice creams, cakes, sweets, extra ordinary shopping, cheap and amazing clothes and antiques, strange people, amazing buildings, peeking in a typical Jerusalem household and in their apartments, etc.

 The heart of West Jerusalem, centered on Jaffa Road, was largely developed during the years of the British Mandate (1917–1948).
 So, while it is nowhere near as ancient as the Old City, it does carry a weight of recent history related to the founding of the Jewish state of Israel.
 Aside from the scattering of historic buildings and monuments, this is also the heart of the modern city, with pedestrianized streets of cafés, restaurants and shops, cultural centers and busy markets.
 It is a highly rewarding area to explore.